 A stockpile is simply shopping ahead for items you use when these items are at their rock bottom prices.
 A stockpile should be full of items you will use – before they expire.
 A stockpile should be built with money inside your budget.
 A stockpile is built over time and customized to fit the needs of your family so it will save you money.

 Let me give you an example of what is in my stockpile and how I build it.
-Remember at Thanksgiving when it seemed like I was buying Campbells cream of chicken soup on every shopping trip?
-Normally, this product (which I use for poppy seed chicken, potato casserole and chicken enchiladas) costs $1.09.
+November is a great time to stock up on canned goods like cream of chicken soup.
+Normally, this product (which I use for delicious poppy seed chicken) costs $1.09.
 During Thanksgiving, by combining sales and coupons, I was able to get cans for $0.40 or less.
 I bought a case to last me through the year.
 By doing so, on this product alone, I saved at least $16.80.
 That’s a great savings and all I had to do was plan ahead a bit.
 This is the rock-bottom price list I use as my guide so I know when to stockpile the best deals.

 Having a stockpile allows me to purchase items at their lowest possible prices when I plan ahead.
 There are certain items that I try to always have on hand.
 If there are no expiration dates (like on paper products and powdered laundry detergent), I will stock up as much as I have space for and can afford in my budget.